Edinburgh-Stingers-IHC/constitution/README.md

 * Any Other Business.

 **5.2 Committee Meetings**
-The elected committee shall convene on a regular basis to discuss the normal activities of the club.
-Each meeting shall consist of a minimum of 4 committee members.
+Executive Committee meetings shall convene on a regular basis to discuss day-to-day operations (quorum 2).
+General Committee meetings shall convene as required for oversight, budgets, constitutional matters and appeals (quorum 3).
 All meetings will be run to a stated agenda presented in advance by the Secretary.

 **5.3 Special Meetings**
 Special meetings shall be called when circumstances require one (e.g. a change to legislation or new rules, disciplinary hearing etc.).
-A minimum of 5 committee members must be present for a disciplinary hearing.
+First-instance disciplinary hearings may be conducted by the Executive Committee (quorum 2).
+Appeals, expulsions or major disciplinary matters require a General Committee quorum (3).
+Where practicable a larger attendance (up to full General Committee) is preferred.

 **5.4 SIH UK ltd Meetings**
 All minutes / actions arising out of SIH Ltd. / Recreational meetings shall be communicated to the club members as soon as reasonably possible following the meeting.